 Wheaton is committed to ensuring equitable participation in all programs and activities of the College and prohibits any discrimination in the recruitment, admission, and education of students with disabilities.
 Accommodations are provided to those students who self-disclose and are identified as a qualified individual with a disability as defined under the Americans with Disabilities Act.
-Disability Services strives to educate members of the college community, including faculty, staff and administrators, to better understand and meet the learning and advocacy needs of students with disabilities.
+Accessibility Services strives to educate members of the college community, including faculty, staff and administrators, to better understand and meet the learning and advocacy needs of students with disabilities.

 Providing leadership on global education initiatives on campus, the Center for Global Education offers advising for students exploring global education opportunities, support for international students through immigration services and cultural adjustment programs, and collaborative cross-cultural programming and training.